dreyliky/ngx-async/README.md

 }
 ```

-# Usage by representing "action" and its result
+# Usage by representing "action" and its statuses

 *example.component.html*
 ```html